The London Boys: Composition

 Unlike the A-side "Rubber Band", "The London Boys" retains the Mod feel of Bowie's previous singles, although it uses the same brass instrument players as the A-side.
 He based rewrites of the song on the Kinks' "Where Have All the Good Times Gone" and "See My Friends".
 The instruments act in tandem with Bowie's vocal performance; while primarily led by organ and bass, the orchestra's tuba, oboe and trumpet work as a chorus.
 Chris O'Leary notes numerous key changes throughout, alternating between F major and E♭ major, to doses in F, F minor and F major chords, eventually rising to an A major finale.

 In a press release for the single, Deram described the track as "David Bowie's partly autobiographical cameo of the brave and defiant little mod racing uphill along Wardour Street to an empty Paradise."
-Described by Marc Spitz as a "hangover ballad", the rather dark lyrics concern a 17-year-old girl who left home for London.
-As she wants to get to know the London boys, she turns to take pills to fit in.
-James Perone writes that the song gives a rather unpleasant view of the mid-1960s Swinging London era.
+The song has been described by writer Marc Spitz as a "hangover ballad", and by James Perone, who writes that the song gives a rather unpleasant view of the mid-1960s Swinging London era.

+The gender of the song's protagonist is not explicit: James Perone assumes the character is female, but Chris O'Leary notes that, "it seems to fit better as a boy (gay or straight)'s song... [but] this is far from the last sexually ambiguous Bowie lyric."
+The final verse includes the line "you're crying out loud that you're a London boy", addressed to the protagonist, which seems to bolster this view.